peterwwillis/clenv/README.md

 ### Wrappers

-When an *Extension* is installed, a script is created in `$CLENV_DIR/.bin/` with the name of the program you installed.
-Add this directory to your *$PATH*.
+When an *Extension* is installed, it creates a wrapper script in `$CLENV_DIR/.bin/` named after the program you installed.
+This wrapper will tell `clenv` how to run your program so you don't have to use the `clenv` command.

-When you run your program, the wrapper will run first.
-This allows `clenv` to automatically load the correct *Environment* for you and run the program you wanted.
+The wrapper mode will also look for a file `.EXTENSION-version` in the current directory (and parent directories).
+If it finds that file, the contents of that file is the version of the *Extension* that `clenv` will install and use to run your program.

-The wrapper mode can also look for a `.EXTENSION-version` file, in the current directory, and in parent directories.
-When it finds a matching file, it uses the contents of the file to find an environment named `EXTENSION=VERSION` and runs your program in that *Environment*.
-If that *Environment* does not exist, `clenv` will try to install it using the appropriate *Extension* and version.
+So just add the `$CLENV_DIR/.bin/` directory to your *$PATH*, install a program using an *Extension*, and then just run your program. `clenv` will detect the correct version of your program to use, install it if needed, load the *Environment*, and execute your program.

 ---